diegomacario/Super-Sunshine/README.md

 <p align="center">
 <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/ice_cream_dark.png"/>
  <p align="center">
-  <em>A simple scene composed of a single light source, two triangles and three spheres.</em>
+  <em>Dessert on a desert!</em>
  </p>
 </p>

-A scene description language makes it a lot easier to play with a ray-tracer, and it also allows users to generate animations by writing scripts.
-It is hard to believe how such a simple feature can enable users to produce such stunning results:
+As you can see, a scene description language makes it a lot easier to play with a ray-tracer, and it also enables users to generate animations through scripting.
+It is hard to believe how such a simple feature can lead to such stunning results:

 <p align="center">
 <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/flower_120.gif"/>